 MarTech platforms are meant to increase marketing velocity (more campaigns, frequent communications etc.) and marketing efficiency (better targeting, increasing responses etc.).
-However, due to poor choice of vendor / engagement, most brands fail to leverage any value from MarTech investments.
+However, due to poor choice of vendor / engagement of martech consultant, most brands fail to leverage any value from MarTech investments.

 When managing MarTech platforms in-house, only when the IT and marketing teams share a common goal, can you truly benefit from these platforms.

-Even if you outsource your MarTech management to an external agency, you need to ensure that you don’t engage with agencies just for technical management and maintenance.
+Even if you outsource your MarTech management to a martech services company or an external agency, you need to ensure that you don’t engage with such companies just for technical management and maintenance.
 Instead, your agency should be able to provide marketing services using these platforms while also ensuring the health of these platforms.